 U-54 (25 tons per axle)

 U-80 (30 tons per axle)

 Most farms and ranches don’t need the DOT 16 ton per axle rate and will install the more economical private use cattle guards or go with the 12 ton per axle rating.
 They are much more economical and will still carry a fully loaded semi-truck but be sure to check with your local governing agencies before installing a cattle guard on your property.
 Some municipalities require specific ratings for government and emergency vehicles such as fire trucks that may need to access your property.

 DANGERS OF CATTLE GUARDS

 Horses: A special note is needed here as we do not recommend cattle guards be used with horses.
-Their slender hooves are able to slide down in between the rails which exposes their long, slender legs to high leverage and possible breakage.
-During the panic to remove themselves, they will struggle and could easily break their own leg in the effort.
+Their slender hooves can slide down in between the rails which exposes their long, slender legs to high leverage and possible breakage.
+During the panic to remove themselves, they will struggle and could easily break their leg in the effort.
 We highly recommend only traditional gates be used to contain horses.

 Cattle guards provide an effective livestock barrier and a convenient method for vehicular traffic and equipment to cross fence lines while eliminating the risk of an open gate and a free herd of cattle.
 With proper installation, these gate-less entries can provide decades of containment for your largest groups of cattle.